 With everything from struts and shocks to differentials, the suspension and steering systems can be costly to repair.
 For example, a rack and pinion will cost about $1,300 for domestic/Asian models and more than $4,000 for European vehicles.
 A control arm will run between $750 and $900, while replacing a power steering pump will be approximately $400-$600, with this repair on European cars costing as much as twice this amount.

 Brakes are an important part of the car, so to avoid accidents you want to make sure that you deal with any issues immediately.
 A master cylinder can cost between $200 and $300, a brake caliper between $500 and $700, and ABS repairs can be as expensive as $1,200-$2,000, depending on the make, model, and year of your vehicle.

 Computer System Repairs:

 With so many computerized and power operated features in today’s cars, even the simplest of problems can be costly to repair.
 A power window motor can cost between $400 and $550, and the various computer modules can be anywhere from $450 to thousands of dollars, depending on the make, model, and specific problem.
 Even the air conditioning system can add up to more than $1,600 for domestic/Asian models and $2,000+ for European cars.

-The inconvenience of a mechanical breakdown as well as the unexpected auto repair costs can be stressful.
-But, you can protect yourself against these unplanned expenses with an extended vehicle warranty or mechanical breakdown insurance.
+The inconvenience of a mechanical breakdown, as well as the unexpected auto repair costs, can be stressful.
+But, you can protect yourself against these unplanned expenses with a vehicle protection plan.
 Imagine the peace of mind knowing that you are covered for all major repairs with little disruption to your lifestyle.
 Many plans include roadside service, rental cars, and even hotel, food, and travel expenses if your vehicle breaks down while you are on vacation or away from home.
-You cannot control everything that happens in life, but with mechanical breakdown insurance you will have one less problem to worry about.
+You cannot control everything that happens in life, but with mechanical breakdown insurance, you will have one less problem to worry about.